 I prepared my own way to create the total solar eclipse animation, which I would like to show in this two-piece article.

 - I would like to explain to you how to create this visualization on the 2017 eclipse example in Wyoming, USA as I did for my purpose.
 For the initial work, you will need to be opened: eclipse.gfsc.nasa.gov with the virtual path of totality centered on your area (Wyoming in this case) (pic.
 1) and Scribble Maps with a new map created (pic.
 2).

 2. Click somewhere in the centerline to receive a popped-up window with eclipse circumstances.
 Select correctly the location when you know the coordinates of the place of your observation.
-On your label displayed you have the basic solar eclipse circumstances (contacts): C1-4 with rough time (UT), altitude and azimuth.
-As long as you, not consideration Moon’s shadow moving across the sky you will not need the last 2 elements.
-The first you should take into account the time of 2nd contact, which will set the TSE beginning from your location (pic 3.).
+On your label displayed you have the basic solar eclipse circumstances (contacts): C1-4 with rough time (UT), altitude, and azimuth.
+As long as you, do not consider Moon’s shadow moving across the sky you will not need the last 2 elements.
+First, you should take into account the time of 2nd contact, which will set the TSE beginning from your location (pic 3.).
 When you will encounter half of the umbra, then refer to 3rd contact (and mid-eclipse when touching the path edge).
 See it later.